metalheim/navidrome-blissrs/README.md

 > [!WARNING]
 > This plugin compiles and *should* run, but it requires WASI threads (basically multi-threaded wasm).
 > Wazero has only experimental support for wasi-threads.
-> As a result, plugin crashes right now with error `instantiating module: module[env] not instantiated`
+> As a result, plugin crashes right now with error `instantiating module: module[env] not instantiated` because it is trying to Import Host memory from `env.memory`

 # Bliss-rs Audio Analysis plugin